 The Evil Spirit Returns

 - “Now, when the unclean spirit comes out of the man, it travels through waterless places seeking rest and doesn’t find it.

 - “Then it says: “I’ll return to my house; from where I left.”
 And having gone back, it finds the house vacant; being swept and beautifully decorated.

 - “Then it goes and takes with itself seven other spirits more evil than itself.
 And having entered the house, they settle down there and the end of that man becomes worse than the beginning.
 It will also be like that for this wicked generation.

 - Now, while He was speaking to the crowds, behold; His mother and brothers had been standing outside seeking to speak to Him.

-- So someone told Him; “Look, your mother and your brothers were – and still are – standing outside.
-They’re seeking to speak to you.”
+- So someone told Him; “Look, your mother and your brothers have been standing outside seeking to speak to you.”

-- But answering the man who told Him, Jesus said; “Who is My mother and who are My Brothers?”
+- But answering the man who told Him, He said; “Who is My mother?
+And who are My Brothers?”

-- And reaching His hand toward His disciples, He said; “Look, My mother and My brothers.
+- And having reached His hand toward His disciples, He said; “Look, My mother and My brothers.

 - “For whoever does the will of My Father in the heavens; he is My brother and sister and mother.”